Longshoreman's Strike of 1934

 Employers did not come away from the NLB Award emptyhanded.

 and to institute such methods of discharging and loading cargo as they

 considered best for the conduct of their businesses.
 This was the first major

-Pacific Coast settlement that included a provision
+Pacific Coast settlement that included a provision concerning mechanization.
+It

-mandated by the NLB Award.
+provision mandated by the NLB Award.
 The Tacomans kept their hall under full

 standard for the rest of the ILA.

 affairs of Pacific Coast longshoremen.
 The work of Jack Bjorklund and Paddy

-Morris in organizing and consolidating the ILA membership into
+Morris in organizing and consolidating the ILA membership into a bastion of

-sought to wrest control of the ILA Pacific Coast District from the established
+to wrest control of the ILA Pacific Coast District from the established

 leadership.
 It was to be a power struggle with immense consequences, especially

 1934 Longshore Strike